Getting potential customers to sign up for your email list is still one of the most important things you can do for your business.

 As you’ve seen, email sign-up forms come in a variety of shapes and sizes.

-In fact, where and how you place your signup forms is a key part of design.
+In fact, where and how you place your forms is a key part of design.
 By placing your form in just the right spot on your website, you’ll optimize your chances of converting a new lead.

 With that in mind, let’s take a look at the three most common types of newsletter signup forms businesses typically use.